ml4ai/tomcat/docs/developer/prebuilt_world_loading.md

 Select modify if you want it to be flat or use a specific seed for a certain world.
 You can also set the game-play mode to survival or creative.
-These modes are the  only options available during world creation, but spectator and adventure mode are available through in-game commands
+These modes are the  only options available during world creation, but spectator and adventure mode are available through in-game commands.

 4\.
 Just play the game!